-A lot of stories coming to a head this week – Katy and Chesney, Sunita and Dev.
-But the big one is the Rovers’ fire.
 Karl has tried to ruin anything and everything for Jason.
 He sees him as responsible for all his woes.
 So he sabotaged Jason’s plumbing repairs by deliberately taking out the electricity.
 I knew that the Rovers was going to burn, due to a comment on a spoiler-free site that unfortunately hadn’t been deleted.
-I tried to forget but it was difficult with Karl melting down and spraying water on a fuse panel.
+I tried to forget.
+But it was difficult to do with Karl melting down and spraying water on a fuse panel.
 So I figured it would be an electrical fire.

-Rita sang “there’ll be bluebirds over the white cliffs of Dover.”
+However, Rita did sing “There’ll be bluebirds over the white cliffs of Dover.”
 They all sang.
 Tommy Duckworth sat with them.
 A nice touch I thought, having a young’un and grandson of Jack and Vera singing with them.
 Maybe it was hokey, but I cried all the way through it.
 Sylvia saved it from being too sentimental, observing that the war is overrated in nostalgia; “all powdered eggs and Spam” in reality.

 As the singing, chat and laughter continued, Karl looked less and less happy as he lurked at the bar.
 When Rita told Jason what a lovely evening they were having due to ‘his’ mistake, Karl looked fit to be tied.
 If a candle doesn’t start the fire tonight, Karl will.